Abzoo22/sudoku-puzzle-solver/README.md

 # sudoku-puzzle-solver
-using ai to solve sudoku puzzle
+using Backtracking and generic ai algorithms to solve sudoku puzzle